 Before settling in New Mexico, Ross was a show painter for carnivals, traversing the country for more than three decades.
 It was in Cedar Crest that Ross built Tinkertown, a folk art environment replete with an impressive array of miniatures and memorabilia of all kinds.
-Note: The next best thing to visiting Tinkertown is learning all about it on New Mexico True Television (Season 3, Episode 3).
+Note: The next best thing to visiting Tinkertown is learning all about it on New Mexico True Television (Season 3, Episode 3) which is thankfully still available online even though the wonderful program no longer airs.
 Tinkertown is his legacy, the manifestation of his belief in self-determination and freedom.
 Now a roadside attraction, it welcomes thousands of guests each year.

 One of Ross Ward’s most well-known artistic endeavors hangs not on a wall of a prolific art collector’s mansion or within the well-trafficked confines of an art gallery, but on the humble wall of a simple dining room at Burger Boy, a popular little restaurant on North 14 in Cedar Crest.
 Hanging on that wall is a painting of a grizzled and cherubic prospector seeking his fortune on the autumnal golden hued Turquoise Trail.
 Scrawled on the prospector’s covered wagon are the words “Burger Boy” while the canteen on the provision-laden pack mule reads “Green Chili Bill – Best Burgers on the Turquoise Trail.”